 Emergency Savings Account

-If using separate savings accounts for different financial goals isn’t something you want or need to do, consider using one main account that lets you save for your financial goals, spend money, and earn money, all in one place instead of keeping track of your money in multiple accounts.
+If using separate savings accounts for different financial goals isn’t something you want or need to do, consider using one main account that lets you save for your financial goals, spend money, and earn money.
+You might want to take a closer look at what SoFi offers.

 Photo credit: iStock/AndreyPopov